Sefa-Keles/Portfolio-Project/README.md

 ***

 ## Features
 * => Ease of navigation with stylish and smooth transition
-* => Clarity with Google font family font and size
+* => Font appearance customized with Google font family and font-size
 * => Increased SEO visibility with meta tag
-* => Font appearance customized with Google font family
 * => SEO friendly design with semantic design
 * => Grid design navbar for mobile
 * => Smooth navigation in the navbar